 - VIDEO - PUA & YOU: The Pandemic Unemployment Assistance Guide for REALTORS®: Applying for Pandemic Unemployment Assistance (PUA) can prove to be a challenging puzzle.
 In this video, two labor and employment attorneys and two REALTORS® share their expertise and offer advice on the unemployment application process.

 Below is a summary of the program, updates from recently enacted legislation and Advisories issued by the U.S. Department of Labor (DOL) to state workforce agencies implementing the program.
 Check out this interactive map of the US to learn about the status of the program in your state.

 *Unfortunately, NAR is not able to provide specific individual assistance with completing state unemployment compensation applications as each state process varies greatly.
 Check out your state unemployment office for the most up to date information

 1. I’m an independent contractor, am I eligible for unemployment benefits?

-The PUA program is a temporary program that provides assistance to individuals, including self-employed and independent contractors, who are fully or partially unemployed as a direct result of the COVID-19 public health emergency, beginning January 27, 2020 through December 31, 2020.
+The PUA program is a temporary program that provides assistance to individuals, including self-employed and independent contractors, who are fully or partially unemployed as a direct result of the COVID-19 public health emergency, which was recently extended to March 14, 2021.
+If eligible individuals are still receiving benefits at that time, they may continue to get benefits through April 5, 2021, so long as the maximum number of weeks (50) has not yet been reached.
 Individuals who are eligible for PUA compensation are: